 The TSF provides cryptographic functionality to help satisfy several high-level security objectives.
 In order for a cryptographic operation to function correctly, the operation must be performed in accordance with a specified algorithm and with a cryptographic key of a specified size.
 The following Functional Requirements to the TOE can be derived from this CC component:

-FCS_COP.1/SW_AES

-Hierarchical to:

-FCS_COP.1.1/SW_AES ;
+FCS_COP.1/SW_AES Cryptographic operation - AES Hierarchical to: No other components.
+FCS_COP.1.1/SW_AES The TSF shall perform decryption